agl-alexglopez/ccc/README.md

 ```

-Here a small min flat priority queue of integers with a maximum capacity of 40 has been allocated on the stack.
+Here a small min priority queue of integers with a maximum capacity of 40 has been allocated on the stack.
 As long as the flat priority queue knows the type upon initialization no intrusive elements are needed.
-We could have also initialized this container as empty if we provide an allocation function.
+We could have also initialized this container as empty if we provide an allocation function (see [allocation](#allocation) for more on allocation permission).

 ```c
 ccc_flat_priority_queue fpq